-- 1. The Treasurer is a named fiduciary of the Fund under statute - 2.
+- I. Act as a fiduciary of the Fund pursuant to NCGS § 147-69.3(e) - 2.
 Select, monitor, evaluate, and terminate the Chief Investment Officer - 3.
 Appoint an Investment Advisory Committee ("IAC"), establish its written charter, and chair the IAC - 4.
 Recommend statutory revisions to the General Assembly - 5.
 Approve all investment policies and any revisions thereto - 6.
 Monitor compliance with all policies - 7.
-Approve asset allocation targets and benchmarks as recommended by the IMD or IAC - 8.
-Approve and terminate investment managers as recommended by the IMD - 9.
-Approve recommendations that improve the cost effectiveness of the Fund - 10.
+Approve asset allocation targets and benchmarks as recommended by IMD or the IAC - 8.
+Approve and terminate investment managers as recommended by IMD - 9.
+Approve recommendations that improve the cost-effectiveness of the Fund - 10.
 Review the risk analytics of the Fund over various time periods - 11.
-Approve selection and retention of custodial bank - 12.
-Approve selection and retention of consultants and third party service providers as recommended by the IMD - 13.
+Approve selection and retention of a custodial bank - 12.
+Approve selection and retention of consultants and third-party service providers as recommended by IMD - 13.
 Review performance, portfolio positioning, and risk reports - 14.
 Consult with legal counsel regarding documents, securities litigation, and other legal matters